C_C-SiC_1.jpg

 ③ Infiltrating liquid Si into the pyrolyzed CFRP

-- There are several ways to enhance the mechanical properties of C/SiC
+- There are several ways to enhance the mechanical properties of C/SiC composites.

 ① Reducing the graphene-like crystallinity of pyrolyzed carbon preform